csiro-robotics/WildScenes/README.md

 #### 2D Training

+2D Training has not been fully released yet, please don't raise issues yet as this section of the code is still being debugged.

 Using mmsegmentation, 2D models can be trained using train2d.py.
 So far we have released Mask2Former training on WildScenes.

+Additional documentation will be released soon.

+Please note that the seed is not set by default, therefore your own 2D training will not be able to exactly reproduce the results in the paper.

 #### 3D Training